jshawatsplunk/app-dev-workshop/docs/modules/module5/teams.md

 ---

 ### 4. Controlling a Team's usage!
-If you wish to make sure certain teams or users cannot use more then a certain allotment of you overall  allotment of nodes, containers and Metrics' you can create multiple Access keys.
+If you wish to make sure certain teams or users cannot use more then a certain allotment of your overall allotment of nodes, containers and Metrics' you can create multiple Access keys.

 To work with SignalFx's Access Tokens UI click on the settings ![gray user icon](../images/M1-l7-2.jpg) ) icon on the right top of the page and select the **Organizations Settings → Access tokens** tab, or select the **Access Tokens** tab from the left pane.